 The incredible diversity and colour of Australia's temperate forest and woodland parrots...

+There are more species in the Neotropical rainforests than anywhere else, but it is in Australia where the group attains their greatest ecological, morphological and colour diversity, and they can be found from the deserts to the tropical rainforests.
 The parrots of Australia's temperate forests range include white, black, pink, blue, and even species with every colour of the rainbow!

 This family includes about 21 species.
 They are mostly found in Australia and New Guinea, with a few species in Indonesia and one in the Philippines.

 Cockatoos usually have a bare colourful patch on the face around the eye, a periophthalmic ring, which gives them a sleepy or surprised expression.
 While the colour of the female's eye varies, apparently all male cockatoos have brown irises.